 Mass find and replace for documents or web pages

-Chances are you're looking up the code for a URL escape character because you're a web designer, or at least building and designing your own web site.
+Chances are you’re looking up the code for a URL escape character because you’re a web designer, or at least building and designing your own web site.
 One of the biggest pains in web design can be the need to update a small piece of content on multiple pages.
-In this case, if you're needing to update a URL escape character, it will be a pain in the butt to have to open a dozen files individually and make the change.
-In comes our Find & Replace software.
-Why pay $100 for Homesite (the only other software that does reliable mass find and replace for HTML or CSS documents), when you can use our Find & Replace software for free (as shareware).
+In this case, if you’re needing to update a URL escape character, it will be a pain in the butt to have to open a dozen files individually and make the change.
+In comes FAR Find & Replace software.
+Why pay $100 for Homesite (the only other software that does reliable mass find and replace for HTML or CSS documents), when you can use opensource FAR for free?

 What You See is What You Get (WYSIWYG) HTML Editor

-If you'd like to take the hassle out of hand-coding your escape characters, you can use our HTML Editor to make the job easy for you.
-No technical knowledge required - what you see is what you get.
-In other words, if you're familiar with using Word Processing software, you should have no problem using our HTML Editor to easily create web documents and web pages.
-You can even create an entire website of your own from the bottom up - without any programming experience.
-Click here to learn more.
+If you’d like to take the hassle out of hand-coding your escape characters, checkout the free open source elRTE web page (HTML) editor.
+No technical knowledge required – what you see is what you get.
+In other words, if you’re familiar with using Word Processing software, you should have no problem using elRTE to easily create web documents and web pages.
+You can even create an entire website of your own from the bottom up – without any programming experience.
+We’re curious to hear how you like elRTE, given that there are many other solutions available.
+Let us know in the comments, we want to post the best option here for our readers.

 Common URL Escape Characters